-Previous studies have explored how banks' management estimations on loan loss provisions are affected by several institutional factors such as institutional ownership (Kwak et al., 2009), accounting and auditing requirements (Fonseca & Gonzalez, 2008; Fernandez & Gonzalez, 2005), financial structure (La Porta et al., 2002).
-Against this backdrop, the most relevant institutional factors are represented by banking regulation and supervision since credit intermediary operates in a very highly regulated environment, where authorities have set up a range of devices in an attempt to control risk-taking incentives.
+Previous studies have explored how management estimations on discretionary accruals are affected by several institutional factors such as institutional ownership (Kwak et al., 2009; Rajpal & Jain, 2015; Grimaldi & Muserra, 2017; Al-Omush et al., 2018), accounting and auditing requirements (Fonseca & Gonzalez, 2008; Fernandez & Gonzalez, 2005), financial structure (La Porta et al., 2002) and corporate governance arrangements (Kang et al., 2013).
+Against this backdrop, the most relevant institutional factor in the banking sector is represented by banking regulation and supervision since credit intermediaries operate in a very highly regulated environment, where authorities have set up a range of devices in an attempt to control risktaking incentives.

-In the Euro Area, the Single Supervisory Mechanism, the first pillar of the European Banking Union, is based on a common methodology for the ongoing assessment of credit institutions, the so-called Supervisory Review and Evaluation Process (in short SREP).
-SSM Supervision on a credit institution basically consists of both off-site supervision, which mainly relies on the information reported by a credit institution, and onsite supervision performed through inspections in order to check, among other things, the accurateness of the information used to conduct off-site supervision.
+In the Euro Area, the Single Supervisory Mechanism, the first pillar of the European Banking Union, is based on a common methodology for the ongoing assessment of credit institutions, the socalled Supervisory Review and Evaluation Process (in short SREP).
+SSM Supervision on a credit institution basically consists of both off-site supervision, which mainly relies on the information reported by a credit institution, and on-site supervision performed through inspections in order to check, among other things, the accuracy of the information used to conduct off-site supervision.
 Therefore, inspection is the natural complement of ongoing (i.e. off-site) supervision.

-The way adopted by literature to explore the relation between earnings management and bank regulation and supervision is by means of the "Bank Regulation and Supervision Survey", carried out by the World Bank in four different releases.
-On the basis of the first release, Barth et al. (2001) have identified a set of indicators, to sum up, the most relevant features of banks' regulation and supervision practices.
-These indexes have been adopted by literature to study if banking regulation and supervision play a role, among others, in management accounting policies.
+The method adopted in the literature to explore the relation between earnings management and bank regulation and supervision is by means of the "Bank Regulation and Supervision Survey", carried out by the World Bank in four different releases.
+On the basis of the first release, Barth et al. (2001) have identified a set of indicators to sum up the most relevant features of banks' regulation and supervision practices.
+These indexes have been adopted in the literature to study whether banking regulation and supervision play a role, among others, in management accounting policies.

-In this respect, Fonseca and Gonzalez (2008), Gebhardt and Novotny-Farkas (2011), Bouvatier et al. (2014), Curcio and Hasan (2015), on the basis of a part of those indexes, recognized that the use of loan loss provisions to smooth income is reduced through stricter regulation on bank activities, official supervision, and private monitoring.
+In this respect, Fonseca and Gonzalez (2008), Gebhardt and Novotny-Farkas (2011), Bouvatier et al. (2014) and Curcio and Hasan (2015), on the basis of a part of those indexes, recognized that the use of loan loss provisions to smooth income is reduced through stricter regulation on bank activities, official supervision, and private monitoring.

-From a prudential point of view, their empirical evidence points out that banks are less likely to be involved in income smoothing if restrictions in banking activity are higher; they conclude recognizing the need for a sound accounting framework since their findings support the probability that reported financial numbers may not reflect the underlying economic reality of European banks.
-Differently from previous literature, this study on the SSM banking system takes into account the indexes included in Barth et al. (2013).
-The authors carried out data quality on the indexes previously developed: compared to their previous works, the authors perform a process of quality assurance, resolving a large part of inconsistencies and missing values of the four surveys by considering the time-series of answers given by Banking Authorities.
+From a prudential point of view, their empirical evidence points out that banks are less likely to be involved in income smoothing if restrictions in banking activity are higher; they conclude by recognizing the need for a sound accounting framework since their findings support the probability that reported financial numbers may not reflect the underlying economic reality of European banks.

+Differently, from previous literature, this study on the SSM banking system takes into account the indexes included in Barth et al. (2013).
+The authors carried out data quality on the indexes previously developed: compared to their previous works, the authors perform a process of quality assurance, resolving a large part of the inconsistencies and missing values of the four surveys by considering the time-series of answers given by Banking Authorities.

-Additionally, it is worth noted that previous works do not emphasize the role of on-site inspection to influence, as the main supervisory tool, financial figures.
+Additionally, it is worth noting that previous works do not emphasize the role of on-site inspection to influence, as the main supervisory tool, financial figures.
 In this respect, differently from previous literature, this study investigates the role of banking supervision by introducing the index of the frequency of on-site inspection.